rustomax/observe-mongo-vector/README.md

 # observe-mongo-vector

-Instructions on setting up ingest of self-managed [MongoDB](https://www.mongodb.com/) metrics and logs into Observe (using [Vector](https://vector.dev/) agent)
+Instructions on setting up ingest of self-managed [MongoDB](https://www.mongodb.com/) metrics and logs into [Observe](https://observeinc.com) (using [Vector](https://vector.dev/) agent)

 ## Background

-Self-managed (installed on a Linux server) MongoDB database emits logs and metrics, which can be picked up and forwarded to Observe.
-In Observe, OPAL be applied to tranform incoming data into individual datasets, such as metrics, logs, SQL queries, etc.
+Self-managed MongoDB database emits logs (by default to `/var/log/mongodb/`) and exposes a metrics endpoint (by default on `mongodb://localhost:27017`).
+Vector agent or another forwarder can be used to collect logs and metrics and forward them to Observe.
+In Observe, schema-on-demand implemented in OPAL is then applied to tranform incoming data into individual datasets, such as Mongo metrics, logs, SQL queries, etc.

 ## Configure vector agent to forward MongoDB logs and metrics to Observe